 Experience is more than just a number; it’s a track record of understanding the system.
 An attorney with years of experience in medical malpractice has likely seen cases similar to yours and knows what to expect.
 They have established relationships with medical experts who can provide crucial testimony, and they know the tactics that defense attorneys and insurance companies use to minimize payouts.
 This background allows them to anticipate challenges and build a proactive strategy for your case.
 When you meet with an attorney, ask about their experience with cases like yours.
 An experienced lawyer like Chad G. Mann brings a level of insight and confidence that can make a significant difference in the outcome of your claim.

-Questions to Ask a Potential Attorney
+Questions to Ask Before Hiring a Malpractice Lawyer

 Your initial consultation is your opportunity to interview a potential attorney.
 Don’t be shy about asking direct questions to make sure they’re the right fit.
 Come prepared with a list to help you compare your options.